When you’re visiting the Valley of the Sun, don’t miss the opportunity to take some day trips from Phoenix!

 Cottonwood is a cute small town with a thriving Main Street.
 It’s a perfect representation of small-town Arizona to visit.

-There is a gorgeous state park, though what Cottonwood is best known for is its wineries.
-There are an astounding eight wineries right in a few blocks on Main Street and several others in the area.
+There is a gorgeous state park, though Cottonwood is best known for its wineries.
+Eight wineries are located on Main Street alone, and several others are nearby.

 Jerome is a former mining town and ghost town carved into the side of a mountain.
 It’s really cute and filled with galleries, restaurants, boutiques, and wineries.